FUZOMA

 Counting with Apples

 This game encourages children to count with integers, small numbers, then big numbers.
-It then reviews the English spelling of the numbers.
+It then reviews the English spelling of the numbers, and finally, the Spanish spellings!

 Public Domain, John Schnittker